john-cd/rust_howto/bk/src/language/ownership_borrowing.md

 ## Clone (Deep Copy) {#clone}

-Rust will never automatically create deep copies of your data, because, as described above, it can be expensive.
+Rust will never automatically create deep copies of your data, because, as described above, they can be expensive.

 Instead, you may explicitly request a deep copy by calling the `clone` method of the [`std::clone::Clone`][c~std::clone::Clone~docs]↗{{hi:std::clone::Clone}} trait: